riasc/blog/README.md

 ```

-## Validation
-<a href="validation"></a>
-Validation for user input from a form (e.g., date - month, day, year).
-At first, the user makes
-a request for the form to the server - this is a `GET` request.
-Afterwards, the server responds
-with the form data.
-Finally, the user will make a `POST` request to the server with the data.
-The server will run some validation functions.
-If the data is good, the server will say: "thanks".
-However, if the data is bad, the server is going to respond with the form data again and the server
-will also include an error message telling user to reenter their values.

-1. verify the user's input
-2. on error, render form again
-3. include error message

 ### Handling of the Request Data
 The request handler instance can access the request data using its request property.
 This is initialized
 to a populated Request object by the application.
 The request object provides a `get()` method that